v0xie/sd-webui-incantations/README.md

 ---
 ## Semantic CFG (S-CFG)
 https://arxiv.org/abs/2404.05384
 Dynamically rescale CFG guidance per semantic region to a uniform level to improve image / text alignment.
+**Very computationally expensive**: A batch size of 4 with 1024x1024 will max out a 24GB 4090.

 #### Controls
 * **SCFG Scale**: Multiplies the correction by a constant factor.
 Default: 1.0.